Quick Answer

 Supplier AP and contractor payouts break in different places.
 A claim that automation can process over 90% of invoices without human intervention does not show how clinicians get payout status, blocked-payment explanations, or reversal clarity when issues occur.
 If supplier payments are the urgent problem, this is a practical phase one, as long as you explicitly plan contractor payout modernization as phase two.
 It is strong for supplier payment modernization, with limited evidence here for contractor payout logic.

-This pairs well with our guide on How Platforms Stop Business Email Compromise in Accounts Payable.
+For payment fraud controls, see How Platforms Stop Business Email Compromise in Accounts Payable.

 Choose this path when payout reliability is part of your product, not just a finance workflow.
 In this research set, the healthcare AP evidence supports adjacent controls such as policy enforcement, ERP integration, payment accuracy, and documentation rigor, but it does not prove contractor-payout primitives.